ingo/ingo.github.io/_recipes/double_lemon_chicken.md

 time: 1 hour 15 minutes
 title: Double Lemon Chicken
 ---

+This Middle Eastern version uses a cheater’s preserved lemon paste and plenty of fresh lemon to brighten it up.
 This universally loved crispy chicken dish is inspired by the westernized lemon chicken that you’d find in many local Chinese restaurants.
 This Middle Eastern version uses a cheater’s preserved lemon paste and plenty of fresh lemon to brighten it up.
 You’ll make a little more preserved lemon paste than you need; use it for salad dressing, toss it with roasted vegetables, or swirl it into soups.
 Serve this dish with some lightly cooked greens and plain white rice.

 ### Ingredients